 The shame surrounding MBC's steep decline is that the black community has lost or is in the process of losing another great institution of higher learning.
-Just think about the thousands of young men and women who called it home or found their place in the world dating back generations.
+Just think about the thousands of young men and women who called it home or found their place in the world, dating back generations.
 They studied hard, joined fraternities and sororities, partied well into the night, played sports, or met their first love.
-It was ours, one of our best, where a few die-hard pupils and teachers hang on until the bitter end.
+It was ours, one of our best, where a few die-hard pupils and teachers hung on until the bitter end.

 Subscribe to: